Skater Girl: Release

-Reception
+Reception & Legacy

 Critical reception

-On the review aggregator website Rotten Tomatoes, 88% of 17 critics’ reviews are positive, with an average rating of 6.90/10.

 Writing for RogerEbert.com, critic Sheila O’Malley said the film “captures the iconoclastic freedom and rebellion skateboarding has so often represented, and it joins a long line of rousing skate films.”
 O’Malley added,Newcomer [Rachel Sanchita] Gupta is a revelation, as is [Shafin] Patel, who plays her mischievous and sweet younger brother.
 Both understand all of the complexities of this story and give beautiful and powerful performances.
 There may be one too many obstacles placed in Prerna's way…stacking the deck against her so there will be an even bigger payoff.
 But overall "Skater Girl" is so gratifying it doesn't matter.

+Anupama Chopra from film companion in her review said, "Manjari captures this exhilaration effectively: this is what happens when stifled lives are allowed a moment of recklessness.
+In one scene, Jessica astutely observed that people don't hate skaters.
+They hate their spirit.
+There is a lovely sequence in which Prerna and Ankush sneak out of their home at night to practice – the flashlight on their skateboard create designs on the cement floor of the park.
+As simplistic as the storytelling is, by the end, the emotion kicks in.
+After all, no matter how impossible the scenario, it's always lovely to see a young girl take flight."

+Legacy

+Situated on a one acre campus, the 14,500 sq. ft. skatepark is one of India’s largest and Rajasthan’s first skatepark.
+The skatepark was built with the team from 100 Ramps with the help of Indian and International volunteers, and skateboarding and acting workshops began in October 2018.
+After filming completed in April 2019, the skatepark remains a free public use skatepark, with the aim of continuing the social impact such skateparks have on rural Indian villages.
+Hundreds children in and around Khempur village, Rajasthan have been positively impacted by the introduction of skateboarding.
+Many children from surrounding villages and schools attend free training workshops at the park.
+Four kids represented Rajasthan state at the RSFI national championship.

 Source of inspiration

-Following the release of the film's trailer, netizens familiar with the story of Ulrike Reinhard's skatepark and Asha Gond's rise as one of India's top skateboarders, found similarities between the movie and Gond's life.
-While Gond was auditioned for the film, director Makijany denied that the movie was about Gond stating, "the film is not a biopic based on anyone's life story nor is it a documentary.
+Following the release of the film's trailer, Ulrike Reinhard's and Asha Gond accused the filmmakers of stealing Gond's story of her rise as one of India's top skateboarders.
+According to the Director, Manjari Makijany, while Gond along with hundreds of female skaters across India were interviewed for the film, she denied that the movie was about Gond stating, "the film is not a biopic based on anyone's life story nor is it a documentary.
 It is not Gond or Reinhard's story."